makrai/notes/purkayashta2304-romanization.md

   * maps any UTF-8 character to the Latin script, increasing the portability of romanization, with some examples in Figure 1
-* We analyze language adaptation on a massive scale via UROMAN-based romanization on a set of 14 diverse low-resource languages.
-We conduct
+* We analyze language adaptation on a massive scale via UROMAN-based romanization on a set of 14 diverse low-resource languages
   * experiments within the standard parameter-efficient adapter-based cross-lingual transfer setup on two tasks:
   * NER on the WikiANN dataset (Pan+ 2017; Rahimi+ 2019), and
   * Dependency Parsing (DP) with Universal Dependencies v2.7 (Nivre+ 2020)
-* results on par or even outperforming adaptation with language-specific
+* results on par or even outperforming adaptation with language-spec translit
   * gains particularly pronounced for languages with unseen scripts (∼8-22 performance points) without any vocabulary augmentation